 If rest stops aren’t your thing, some national parks are also free, although many operate an honesty system of payment.
 Another option of course are the commercial camp grounds and holiday parks, and here you can pay anything from three or four pounds per person per night right up to ten or twenty depending on location and amenities.
 On our trip I would say that we managed to camp for free for just over half of the nights, and ended up in paid sites for the rest of the time.

-An absolutely invaluable asset if you are planning this kind of trip is the Camps Australia Wide series of books, available either at Amazon UK at the previous link, or direct from Camps Australia Wide.
-Issued on a fairly regularly basis, and up to edition five when we did the trip, (issue 7 due in February 2013) these list every free and budget minded camp site around Australia, handily located on a full road map of the whole country.
+An absolutely invaluable asset if you are planning this kind of trip is the Camps Australia Wide series of books, available either at Amazon at the previous link, or direct from Camps Australia Wide.
+Issued on a fairly regularly basis, these list every free and budget minded camp site around Australia, handily located on a full road map of the whole country.
 This book, whilst a little pricey to purchase, is absolutely a no brainer on a trip like this.
 It will save you its cost multiple times over.

 Total Accommodation cost, including hostel at start and end: £1500